 trip.
 Ten of us took the optional extension to Petra and the Dead Sea and thoroughly enjoyed these two world wonders.

-Two back-to-back tours to South Africa in November 2016 continued my annual tradition of taking small groups to this amazing country.
+Two back-to-back tours to South Africa in November 2018, and again in 2019 continued my annual tradition of taking small groups to this amazing country.

 See the South Africa Photo Site for photos and descriptions of the

 I never tire of these trips to South Africa, so if you are interested in coming along let me know!